kwingfi24/Engineering_4_Notebook/README.md

 ## MSP_Challenge
 ### Assignment Description

 Make a 2 player hangman game.
 This program will let player 2 play the game with  word given by player two.
 The spicy version also adds the missed letters.
+I've also included codes that will be more picky onthe plyer's guesses telling them if they already tried it, didn't enter a letter, or entered multiple letters.

 ### Evidence